elemaudio/website/src/pages/docs/reference/square.md

 specifying the cycle frequency in `hz`.

-Typically, due to the aliasing of the naive square at audio rates, this oscillator is used for low frequencly modulation.
+Typically, due to the aliasing of the naive square at audio rates, this oscillator is used for low frequency modulation.

 #### Props